Posted: Wed, Aug 31 2011, 5:52 pm Post subject: re: Which words/phrases drive you crazy? Here are some to st

 I don't care for parents saying about their little boys "He's a real boy!!!!".
 And if his personality was different - would he be a fake boy? or a girl?
 I've seen my girls often enough play in dirt, climb fences etc. - the very things that would bring that kind of comment if they were boys.

 Calling restaurants or food meaty and milky instead of meat or dairy.
-I've been told that it's British but I'm sure that the Brooklynites who use are doing so as a mistranslation of Yiddish and not because they come from the UK, Australia or South Africa. _________________ I don't share my thoughts because I think it will change the minds of people who think differently.
-I share my thoughts to show the people who already think like me that they're not alone.
+I've been told that it's British but I'm sure that the Brooklynites who use are doing so as a mistranslation of Yiddish and not because they come from the UK, Australia or South Africa. _________________ Everything I say is fully substantiated by my opinion.

 You cannot post new topics in this forum You cannot reply to topics in this forum You cannot edit your posts in this forum You cannot delete your posts in this forum You cannot vote in polls in this forum